-When was the last time you changed your strings?
-Well, before you do this time, check out these tips for picking out the perfect strings for you.
+When was the last time you changed your acoustic guitar strings?
+If you're due for a change-up, check out these tips for picking out the best acoustic strings for you.

 - Extra light: .010 .014 .023 .030 .039 .047